Chaotic diffusion of the fundamental frequencies in the Solar System: Geological application

-Given the unavailability of the uncertainty in geological frequencies, the probability of finding the geological frequencies in a numerical orbital solution cannot be directly obtained.
-However, we can use La2010d, which is the solution from the complete model of the Solar System that matches the best with NH data, as the benchmark for our secular statistics.
-There are several criteria to determine how good a solution is, i.e. how well it could match with the geological data.
-A simple and rather straightforward criterion that we will use is $\delta = \sqrt{\frac{1}{4}\sum_{i=1}^4 (g_i - g_i^*)^2}$, where $g_i,g_i^*$ are the frequencies from astronomical solution and geological data respectively.
+Given the unavailability of the uncertainty in geological frequencies, the probability of finding the geological frequencies in a numerical orbital solution cannot be obtained directly.
+However, we can use La2010d, which is the solution from the complete model of the Solar System that matches best with the Newark-Hartford data, as the benchmark for our secular statistics.
+There are several criteria for determining how good a solution is (i.e., how well it could match with the geological data).
+A simple and rather straightforward criterion that we used is $\delta = \sqrt{\frac{1}{4}\sum_{i=1}^4 (g_i - g_i^*)^2}$, where $g_i$ and $g_i^*$ are the frequencies from the astronomical solution and the geological data, respectively.
 A better-suited solution will have smaller $\delta$ and vice versa.
-We found that in the range from $-200$ Myr to $-220$ Myr, out of the 120\,000 solutions, there are around 5000 solutions (accounting for roughly $4.2 \%$ of the total number) having smaller $s$ than that of La2010d at -210 Myr, which is the value originally used to compared with the geological data.
+We found that in the range from $-200$ Myr to $-220$ Myr, out of the 120\,000 solutions, there are around 5000 (roughly $4.2 \%$ of the total number) that have smaller $s$ than that of La2010d at -210 Myr, which is the value originally used to compare with the geological data.
 It should be noted that La2010d is one of 13 available complete solutions.
-The 95\% confidence interval of the probability of obtaining such a good matching solutions from the complete model of the Solar System is thus $(1.37\%, 33.31\% )$ \citep{wilson1927}.
-Therefore, with the criterium $\delta$, our result is statistically compatible with that of \citep{olsen2019}.
+The 95\% CI of the probability of obtaining such a good matching solution from the complete model of the Solar System is thus $(1.37\%, 33.31\% )$ \citep{wilson1927}.
+Therefore, with the criterion $\delta$, our result is statistically compatible with that of \citet{olsen2019}.